Autopsy set for decomposed body found in Detroit garage

 DETROIT (AP) — Authorities say an anthropologist will perform an autopsy on a severely decomposed body found inside a parked car in Detroit.

-Wayne County Medical Examiner’s Office spokesman Lloyd Jackson says a Michigan State University anthropologist is scheduled to conduct the autopsy Tuesday.
-He said Monday that medical examiners concluded an anthropologist will have to determine the gender, age, timing of death, and perhaps how the person died.
+Wayne County Medical Examiner’s Office spokesman Lloyd Jackson says a University of Michigan anthropologist will conduct the autopsy Tuesday.
+Jackson said Monday that medical examiners concluded an anthropologist must determine the gender, age, timing of death, and perhaps how the person died.

-Police say a man interested in buying a house made the gruesome discovery Thursday in the home’s garage.
-Jackson described the bones as dark and leathery and covered in a sweater, shirt and pants.
+Police say a prospective home buyer discovered the body Thursday in the garage.
+Jackson says the dark, leathery bones were covered in a sweater, shirt and pants.

-Detroit police spokesman Dan Donakowski says tenants of the home told officers they never entered the garage because the landlord prohibited it.
-Donakowski had no further updates on Monday.
+Officer Dan Donakowski has said tenants told police they never entered the garage because the landlord prohibited it.
+Donakowski said Monday that nobody has been detained and he doesn’t know whether police talked to the landlord or person selling the property.

 Most Read Stories

-Note: This story has been corrected to show the anthropologist is from University of Michigan, not Michigan State University.